 - Kidney beans

-Dairy is typically a low carb food group when had in moderation.
+Dairy is typically a low carbohydrate food group when had in moderation.

 - Most milk